 - How to Store and Reheat Egg Bites

 - Can I Freeze Egg Bites?

-I have been so skeptical about Instant Pot egg bites because if you know me, I do not love extra gadgets, but I do love healthy egg recipes!
-So, armed with a few silicone egg bite molds, I now make these mini egg muffins by the dozen on Sundays!
+I have been so skeptical about Instant Pot egg bites because if you know me, I do not love extra gadgets but I do love eggs!
+So, armed with a few silicone egg bite molds from Amazon, I now make egg bites in Instant Pot by the dozen on Sundays!

-Starbucks egg bites are delicious but the price is a bit high to enjoy with regularity; I replicated a make-at-home version using my Instant Pot.
-The moist heat from the pressure cooker mimics the “sous vide” technique perfectly; eat them plain or with filling of choice.
+Starbucks sous vide egg bites are delicious but the price is a bit high to enjoy with regularity.
+I replicated a make-at-home version using my Instant Pot.
+The moist heat from the pressure cooker mimics the “sous vide” technique perfectly!
+You can enjoy them plain or with a filling of choice.

 Ingredients for Instant Pot Egg Bites

-- Baking powder: Just like with baked goods, adding baking powder to eggs makes them light and fluffy.
+- Baking powder: Adding baking powder to eggs makes them more light and fluffy.